GeneralYouri/disease-spread/README.md

 ### Must Have
 - Add a way to compare and prove exponential growth factors across models.
 Perhaps by calculating the R value? `matplotlib.pyplot.twiny`
-- Add more Model types to support these features:
-  - Superspreader: A variant Infected cell with a larger neighborhood.
-  - Supershedder: A variant Infected cell with a higher Infection rate beta.
-- Figure out a way to use different neighborhoods within a single Model, ie only some cells use an extended neighborhood.
-This messes up the current calculation because it happens on the receiving cell.
-See Superspreader.

 ### Should have
 - Find a way to apply inheritance to the State Machine itself.